barrettotte/IBMi-Book/docs/core/ibmi/nav.md

 ## Navigation

-Luckily, a lot of the screens on the IBMi handle the same way.
+Luckily, a lot of the screens on the IBM i handle the same way.
 So, I'm going to walk through some basic navigation by calling a command in a few different ways.